 "Guardian angels, desert and the granting of citizenship"

 Thursday, May 27th, 12:00 pm

 In August 2020, Quebec's Premier referred to asylum seekers laboring in long-term-care homes, largely as personal care workers, as the province's "guardian angels."
 He proposed to recognize their heroism by granting them citizenship; for their dangerous work, in a time of national crisis, they deserved to be Canadian citizens.
 This desert-claim felt particularly strong in the midst of a global pandemic that has attacked the most vulnerable in our communities.
 But, the idea that immigrant ought to demonstrate that they deserve citizenship is common in the naturalization literature.
 In this paper (which is a chapter in a book I am writing, titled Democracy and Exclusion), I examine the way that "desert" is used to bestow (or to refuse to bestow) citizenship to many categories of individuals whose claims for admission and membership are considered in relation to the benefits they deliver to their host states.
 These categories include: temporary labor migrants, non-citizen military personnel and, as in the case above, asylum seekers hoping for permanent protection.
 Ultimately, I argue that the emphasis on desert encourages the exploitation of many highly vulnerable individuals in problematic ways.
 I argue furthermore that notions of desert must be excised from the determination of who is, and ought to be, entitled to citizenship status.

-The Socratic Society of Portland State University is a venue for Philosophy faculty and philosophers from outside the University to present papers or speak on various topics of interest.
-Meetings for the 2013-14 academic year will be announced as they are scheduled.
+The Portland State University Socratic Society is a venue for Philosophy faculty and philosophers from outside the University to present papers or speak on various topics of interest.